CLOSE

-Many of our supporters have discovered that they don’t need to be wealthy to make a profound difference.
+You don’t need to be wealthy to make a profound difference.
 In fact, you can make substantial, tax-favoured gifts to the Glaucoma Research Society of Canada without taking a big bite out of your current income or assets.
 All it takes is a little planning.

 Outlined below are some giving options you may want to explore.
 Each allows you to preserve financial security for yourself and your loved ones, while making a lasting impact on the lives of many Canadians living with glaucoma.
+Talk to your financial advisor or accountant to determine which option is best for you.

 A Charitable Gift Annuity is often a good option for making a significant contribution.
 It provides the donor with an income annuity for life and the balance in the annuity goes to the charity upon death.
 You get a one-time donation receipt when you establish the trust.